ShemaiahM/front-end-Journey-5-Flex-box-blog-page-basic-Prt2/README.md

 # front-end-Journey-5-Flex-box-blog-page-basic-Prt2
-So ones has improved the use of flex:1; and understood it a better better and overall CSS.
+So ones has improved the use of flex:1; and understood it a better and overall CSS usage.
 Still need practice

 ### The frontier of `flex:1;`